 1.Analysis of the feasibility of the project.

-Like everything, the first step is to analyze the brand, project, products, or tasks you’re going to carry out.
+Like everything, the first step is to analyze the brand, project, products, or tasks you will carry out.
 You will also need to examine the timelines, budget, human capital, and all the costs needed to achieve the ultimate goal.

 On the other hand, you must also have a plan with all the tools you will use to monitor the project.
 This includes an agreement with all team members on the project to decide the toolset that best works for the organization and whether it’s really feasible to fulfill the tasks on time.
 As a result, you’ll be able to offer great outcomes to your clients.

 A stage or phase like this is extremely important.
 After all, this is when you will lay the foundations for the project and all the steps you will need to take for it.
 Here, you’ll determine the viability of the project, its risks, and whether it will waste time and money or not.

 If the project is viable after analyzing it, you can start to plan it.
 This is where you would start defining all the tasks needed throughout each facet.
 Moreover, you must also take into account who is your asses resources which can include experts, internal o external team members, and whoever is required to be able to carry out deadlines fully.

 Here, you must also create a very detailed description of all the financial resources that will participate in the project.

 As a result, you’ll be able to clearly explain your work-back budget to your client and those who are part of the project.
 This, besides explaining the role of each person.

 This is where the fun part of the process begins.
 From now on, you can begin to carry out each aspect of the planned method.
 Here, you also have to keep track of the tasks as they’re being carried out and whether there are at risk or blocked.
 Finally, you can create a record of obstacles encountered along the way.
 This will help you to know all the difficulties that showed up in the project.
 Once you know this, you can then write down how they were overcome and what objectives were achieved.